keithstric/angular-boilerplate-plain/README.md

 Upon first configuration you may want to change all or some of the following items:

 * `package.json` - The name field.
 This is used to drive the site title, header title and localStorage/sessionStorage prefix.
 If you create your project from the template on GitHub, this step may not be required.
-* `src/environments/environment*.ts` - Update the Notifications Server public key variable.
-This is to support push notifications.
-Leave it blank if push notifications are not going to be used
 * `src/app/core/interfaces/api.interface.ts` - Update the `ApiEndpoints` enum and `ApiRouteToClass` constant to match your routes
 * Modify `proxy.conf.json` to match your backend api location and port.
 You can delete this file if there is no need to proxy routes.
 Be sure to update `angular.json` if you delete this file
 * If not using Breadcrumbs delete: `src/app/layout/components/breadcrumbs`, `src/app/layout/components/page-breadcrumb-header` and `src/app/layout/services/breadcrumb`